warrdel-erp/stones-be/md/work.md

     1. Address with customer creation. ✔️

 62. Sales order:

     1. Add slabs with creation of SO.
     2. Slabs list by product. ✔️

+63. keep total of bill items in bill

 ---